Why Metacognitive Therapy is Probably the Best Mental Health Treatment

 3) Threat monitoring (looking for bodily symptoms and potential dangers)

 People with mental illnesses use one or more of these strategies in excess.
 They ruminate for many hours every day, worry, and check their mood.
-Often, they also try to numb their thoughts with alcohol, sweets, and distractions.
+Often, they also try to numb their thoughts with alcohol, sweets, or distractions.

 These strategies are used with good intentions.
 People ruminate to solve their problems and feel better.
 Or they worry to be prepared.
 Unfortunately, they will experience the opposite effect because the CAS backfires, and leave people more depressed, anxious, stressed, and confused.